EvgeniiTitov/defect_detection/README.txt

 2. Combine blocks 1-2 to decrease the number of expensive CPU-GPU data transfers (Apache Arrow to keep data on the local server)
 3. New detections representation (single accomodating all detected objects alongside the frame).
 Now each subimage has the whole frame matrix as an attribute, which takes a lot of space.
 We need one reference for all detected objects that then can crop it
+- FROZEN.
+Cracks module
+- FROZEN.
+Subtract other object's boxes from the pillar BB (less noise for cracks detection)

 KNOWN ISSUES: